SeanMcP/seanmcp.com/src/articles/typescript-mega-course-on-egghead.md

 verse: Romans 5:14,15
 ---

+_This playlist has been updated.
+[Check out the latest version of my TypeScript "mega-course" on Egghead.io](./updated-typescript-mega-course-on-egghead)._

+---

 I would say that I have "functional" understanding of TypeScript.
 I can get the job done (at least most of the time), but as soon as the types get hairy I struggle.

 As TypeScript contiues grow in popularity, this will become a liability.
 To fix this, I have set a professional goal to improve my understanding of TypeScript.